dentolos19/advguessr/README.md

  # AdvGuessR

-An advanced text-based guessing games with scoreboards!
+An advanced text-based guessing game!
 Made with Rust.

 **What is my rationale of making this project?** I want to learn Rust.